• Developer guide

 Prerequisites

 This topic assumes that you have an API key with the ManageIngestionJobs permission.
 In the examples below, the key value is stored in the variable named POLARIS_API_KEY.
-See API key authentication to obtain an API key and assign permissions.
-Visit Permissions reference for more information on permissions.
+For information about how to obtain an API key and assign permissions, see API key authentication.
+For more information on permissions, visit Permissions reference.

 Monitor ingestion job progress